Good Friday and Easter closings

 Government

-• City offices in Bayou Vista and Kemah will close at noon Thursday and remain closed through Friday.

-• City offices in Dickinson will close at 12:30 p.m.
-Thursday and remain closed through Friday.

-• City offices in Galveston, Clear Lake Shores, Friendswood, Hitchcock, Jamaica Beach, La Marque, Texas City and Tiki Island will be closed Friday.
+• City offices in Galveston, Bayou Vista, Santa Fe, Dickinson, Clear Lake Shores, Friendswood, Hitchcock, Jamaica Beach, La Marque, Texas City and Tiki Island will be closed today.

 Schools

-• High Island Independent School District, Mainland Classical Academy, O’Connell College Preparatory School, and Trinity Episcopal School will be closed Friday and Monday.
+• High Island Independent School District, Mainland Classical Academy, O’Connell College Preparatory School and Trinity Episcopal School will be closed today and Monday.

 • Information wasn’t provided from Ambassador Preparatory, Bay Area Christian, Holy Family Catholic School, Our Lady of Fatima and Our Lady of Lourdes Catholic schools, and College of the Mainland.